Get Off My Foot

-It is classed as a lost film.
+Preservation status

+The British Film Institute has classed Get Off My Foot as a lost film.
+Its National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 A Smithfield Market porter believes he was responsible for his friend's death.
 He flees to the country and obtains the position of butler with a wealthy family, and falls in love with one of the maids, played by Bouchier.